Zhong-Lab-UCSD/HiFislides/README.md

 (2) we used BOWTIE2 directly map HIFISLIDE R2 to transcriptome.
 For STAR usage, we set --outFilterScoreMinOverLread and --outFilterMatchNminOverLread to be 0 as SeqScope.
 For BOWTIE2, we used default setting with the local alignment mode.
-If a HIFISLIDE R2 read could be mapped to a gene using one or both strategies,that gene was assigned to the R2 read.
+If a HIFISLIDE R2 read could be mapped to a gene using one or both strategies,it would be counted for that gene.

 ## 6. Integrate spatial coordinates and gene information for each HiFi read pairs.